Vegetable Gardens in Fire Zones: Growing Food Safely in Fire Country

 Don't let trellised plants create fuel ladders to roofs or trees

-Metal raised beds are non-combustible
+Metal raised beds are non-combustible (safest choice)

 Cedar and redwood resist fire better than other woods

-Composite materials vary—check fire ratings
+Composite materials vary, so check fire ratings

 Stone or concrete beds are safest

-Garden sheds and storage:
+Garden Sheds and Storage

 Keep storage structures in Zone 1 or beyond